 How PDF manuals can be better than printed versions.

-* All the PDF manuals for your equipment can be recorded on one CD/DVD or so.
+* All the PDF manuals for your equipment can be recorded on one CD/DVD or so, or kept on your computer or external hard drive.

-* Copy the PDF manual from the manufacturer's CD to your own.
+* Copy the PDF manual from the manufacturer's CD to your own preferred location.

-* All the manuals for all your equipment, computer, entertainment, tools, etc. are easily available from your recorded CD/DVD.
+* All the manuals for all your equipment, computer, entertainment, tools, etc. are easily available from your preferred location.

 *No searching through file cabinets, piles of paper or whatever - all your manuals are in one place.

-* If you have a laptop computer, you can have your manual right beside the product you are working on.
+* If you have a laptop computer, or iPad, you can have your manual right beside the product you are working on.

 * You can go right to the section of the manual you want by using menus and links that are usually built in to the PDF version.